 At the 1960 Conference the same concept had been embodied in an amendment incorporated by a substantial vote into one of the proposals concerning the fishing zone.
 The contemporary practice of States showed that that concept, in addition to its increasing and widespread acceptance, was being implemented by agreements, either bilateral or multilateral.
-In the present case, in which the exclusive fishery zone within the limit of 12 miles was not in dispute, the United Kingdom had expressly recognized the preferential ' rights of the other Party in the disputed waters situated beyond that limit.
+In the present case, in which the exclusive fishery zone within the limit of 12 miles was not in dispute, the Federal Republic of Germany had expressly recognized the preferential rights of the other Party in the disputed waters situated beyond that limit.
 There could be no doubt of the exceptional dependence of Iceland on its fisheries and the situation appeared to have been reached when it was imperative to preserve fish stocks in the interests of rational and economic exploitation.

 However, the very notion of preferential fishery rights for the coastal State in a situation of special dependence, though it implied a certain priority, could not imply the extinction of the concurrent rights of other States.
-The fact that Iceland was entitled to claim preferential rights did not suffice to justify its claim unilaterally to exclude British fishing vessels from all fishing beyond the limit of 12 miles agreed to in 1961.
+The fact that Iceland was entitled to claim preferential rights did not suffice to justify its claim unilaterally to exclude fishing vessels of the Federal Republic from all fishing beyond the limit of 12 miles agreed to in 1961.

-The United Kingdom had pointed out that its vessels had been fishing in Icelandic waters for centuries, that they had done so in a manner comparable with their present activities for upwards of fifty years and that their exclusion would have very serious adverse consequences.
-There too the economic dependence and livelihood of whole communities were affected, and the United Kingdom shared the same interest in the conservation of fish stocks as Iceland, which had for its part admitted the existence of the Applicant's historic and special interests in fishing in the disputed waters.
-Iceland's 1972 Regulations were therefore not opposable to the United Kingdom; they disregarded the established rights of that State and also the Exchange of Notes of 1961, and they constituted an infringement of the principle (1958 Convention on the High Seas, Art.
-2) of reasonable regard for the interests of other States, including the United Kingdom.
+The Federal Republic of Germany had pointed out that its vessels started fishing in the Icelandic area as long ago as the end of the nineteenth century, and had further stated that the loss of the fishing grounds concerned would have an appreciable impact on its economy.
+There too the economic dependence and livelihood of whole communities were affected, and the Federal Republic of Germany shared the same interest in the conservation of fish stocks as Iceland, which had for its part admitted the existence of the Applicant's historic and special interests in fishing in the disputed waters.
+Iceland's 1972 Regulations were therefore not opposable to the Federal Republic of Germany: they disregarded the established rights of that State and also the Exchange of Notes of 1961, and they constituted an infringement of the principle (1958 Convention on the High Seas, Art.
+2) of reasonable regard for the interests of other States, including the Federal Republic.

-In order to reach an equitable solution of the present dispute it was necessary that the preferential fishing rights of Iceland should be reconciled with the traditional fishing rights of the United Kingdom through the appraisal at any given moment of the relative dependence of either State on the fisheries in question, while taking into account the rights of other States and the needs of conservation.
-Thus Iceland was not in law entitled unilaterally to exclude United Kingdom fishing vessels from areas to seaward of the limit of 12 miles agreed to in 1961 or unilaterally to impose restrictions on their activities.
-But that did not mean that the United Kingdom was under no obligation to Iceland with respect to fishing in the disputed waters in the 12-mile to 50-mile zone.
+In order to reach an equitable solution of the present dispute it was necessary that the preferential fishing rights of Iceland should be reconciled with the traditional fishing rights of the Federal Republic of Germany through the appraisal at any given moment of the relative dependence of either State on the fisheries in question, while taking into account the rights of other States and the needs of conservation.
+Thus Iceland was not in law entitled unilaterally to exclude fishing vessels of the Federal Republic from areas to seaward of the limit of 12 miles agreed to in 1961 or unilaterally to impose restrictions on their activities.
+But that did not mean that the Federal Republic of Germany was under no obligation to Iceland with respect to fishing in the disputed waters in the 12-mile to 50-mile zone.
 Both Parties had the obligation to keep under review the fishery resources in those waters and to examine together, in the light of the information available, the measures required for the conservation and development, and equitable exploitation, of those resources, taking into account any international agreement that might at present be in force or might be reached after negotiation.